Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 ✅ Who owns Debitum?

-The platform is operated by the company “SIA DN Operator”.
-This company is in turn controlled by “SIA OFS“, whose ultimate beneficiary is the Latvian Martins Liberts.
-As the sole shareholder, he owns 100% of the company’s shares.
+The P2P platform is operated by the company “SIA DN Operator”.
+This company is in turn controlled by two shareholders.
+The owners are the company “ZIdea” with 67% and the company “Amplo” with 33%.

 ✅ Is there a bonus for new investors?